tapio/weep/Readme.md

 * Built-in screenshot and gif movie capture
 * Runs on Linux and Windows (mostly)

-## Design Principles

-Use modern OpenGL with no regard to e.g. ES 2.0 compatibility.
-While no other rendering backends are planned, keep OpenGL code separated in the render device class and pull render API independent stuff to a higher level.

-Avoid creating engine specific formats and prefer to load easily editable, widely used files such as obj, png and jpg directly.
-This also avoids the need for an asset build step.
-However, don't try to support everything under the sun, but instead focus on few good ones that get the job done.

-Try to be cross-platform but actively only on Linux and Windows.

-Avoid dependencies and prefer small, embeddable ones.
-Use no GPL licensed code (expect possibly with separate tools).

-Use modern C++11 with STL, but no Boost.
-Also try to keep the amount of templates and inheritance at a minimum, and prefer simple solution instead of lots of abstraction levels etc.

 ## Known Issues

 Here's some things that need work.
 The list is by no means exhaustive.